xX-ROGUE-Xx/xX-ROGUE-Xx/README.md

 - 👋 Hi, I’m @xX-ROGUE-Xx
 - 👀 I’m interested in knowing technological stuffs and programming
 - 🌱 I’m currently learning C programming
 - 💞️ I’m looking to collaborate on ...
-XD just a CSE STUDENT 1st yr
+XD just a CSE STUDENT 1st yr(2021)
 - 📫 How to reach me ... @snehasisbarmab7804@gmail.com

 <!---